LectureTracking/trackhd/README.md

 #### Running Track4K

-Track4K runs in two parts: track4k analyzes a video file and produces a cropping data file in text format. cropvid crops the video file according to the cropping information in the data file, using ffmpeg libraries.
+Track4K runs in two parts: track4k analyses a video file and produces a cropping data file in text format. cropvid crops the video file according to the cropping information in the data file, using ffmpeg libraries.

 ```